Mallet Toe

 Toe stretchers can make a big difference to hammer, claw and mallet toe and help to correct toe deformities

-Toe splint or strap devices can be used to re-align and stretch your toes.
+Toe stretchers can be used to re-align and stretch your toes.
 This in turn helps to correct any muscle imbalance and tendon shortening.

 One of the most common types used are toe stretchers such as the yoga toe.
 They really can make a massive difference.